Which Languages Should You Localize Your Website Into?

 What’s more, the word length of the source and target languages is no one-to-one correspondence.
 When translating from alphabetic writing languages to non-alphabetic writing (or character-based languages) such as Chinese, Korean or Japanese, the length of words is shrunk significantly, leaving too much white space in your website layout.

-More time and money are also put in the localization process to adjust and perfect the layout and design, giving you an eye-catching final product.
+More time and money are also put into the localization process to adjust and perfect the layout and design, giving you an eye-catching final product.
 Therefore, the priorities for such languages should be reconsidered if your resources are not abundant at the moment.

 5. The Popularity of Languages Used on The Internet

 According to Statista, English is the most commonly used language on the Internet, accounting for 25.9% of Internet users.
 Chinese, Spanish, Arabic, and Indonesian/Malaysian are on the top 5 most popular languages people use on the Internet.
 Having your website translated into such languages can give your website a chance to reach a larger number of audiences and increase the traffic volume while promoting your brand globally.

 However, deciding the languages you should localize your website into solely bases on this statistic might not be a wise choice.
 Firstly, people living in these markets might not have a great demand for your types of products or services while those who speak less popular languages do.
 Secondly, potential huge markets equal to more competitors and fewer profits.
 Thus, this is a good reference but possibly not the determinative factor for your decision.